jundalisay/spblist/content/en/research/descartes/passions/article-079.md

 ---
-heading: Articles 78-
+heading: Articles 79-
-title: The number and order of the Passions, and the six primary ones
+title: What are the Passions of the Soul?
-weight: 24
+weight: 4
-description: Descartes gives 4 Precepts on Math and Logic
+description: What is Passion in relation to one subject is always Action in another respect.
 image: "/covers/passions.jpg"
 writer:
   name: Rene Descartes